What does “ethically sourced” mean?

 Do you ship to Canada?

 Not currently.
 There are too many variables for us to deliver consistently and we feel like it would compromise the quality of our service.
-In the meantime check out our friends at Parachute Coffee.
-They have a great Canadian based service and are happy take care of your needs north of the border!

 What are typical transit times?